Armed Security Services in France

 The authorisation for carrying firearms must be requested by the client in writing, to the security company who holds a CNAPS licence.
-Said security company will in turn request permission from the Ministry of Interior, whereby a decision will be made.
-If approved, the Ministry of Interior will then inform CNAPS (Conseil National des Activités Privées de Sécurité) of their decision.
+Said security company will in turn request permission from the police commissioner of the region where its establishment is located, whereby a decision will be made.
+If approved, the police commissioner will then inform CNAPS (Conseil National des Activités Privées de Sécurité) of their decision.

 The authorisation is awarded if you can provide written evidence from the client that his/her life is at risk, that the operative who would be in charge of the protection of your client is certified, physically and mentally fit to use a handgun, and that you can safely store firearms.